Industruino/libraries/README.md

-*Please note Arduino IDE compatibility:*
+*Arduino IDE compatibility:*
-* 32u4 is compatible with all IDE versions (board type: Leonardo)
-* 1286 is compatible with IDE up to 1.6.5 (manual install of board definitions: follow instructions in the support file package)
 * D21G is compatible with IDE from 1.6.12 (automatic install via board manager: In *File > Preferences > Additional Boards Manager URLs:* add https://static.industruino.com/downloads/code/IndustruinoCores/IndustruinoSAMD/pkgdef/package_industruino_samd_index.json.
 Enter the Board Manager via *Tools > Board* and search for 'industruino'.
 Install the Industruino package, and then the D21G will show up in the Boards list in *Tools > Board*.
 Windows driver (if needed): https://static.industruino.com/downloads/drivers/drivers-industruino-windows-0.0.1.zip)
+* 32u4 is compatible with all IDE versions (board type: Leonardo)
+* 1286 is compatible with IDE up to 1.6.5 (manual install of board definitions: follow instructions in the support file package)

-*other board specific features:*
+*Board specific features:*
-* LCD backlight on D13 for 32u4, D26 for 1286 and D21G
+* Serial ports on D21G:
+  * `SerialUSB` for USB (Serial Monitor)
-* Serial ports on 32u4 and 1286: 'Serial' for USB and 'Serial1' for hardware serial on D0/D1
+  * `Serial` for hardware serial on D0/D1
+  * `Serial1` for hardware serial on D10/D5
-* Serial ports on D21G: 'SerialUSB' for USB and  'Serial' for hardware serial on D0/D1 and 'Serial1' for hardware serial on D10/D5
+* Serial ports on 32u4 and 1286: `Serial` for USB and `Serial1` for hardware serial on D0/D1
+* LCD backlight on D26 for D21G (same for 1286, but D13 for 32u4)

 # Industruino libraries